(Photo by Ron Batzdorff/©Overture Films/Courtesy Everett Collectionn)

 Critics Consensus: The Illusionist is an engrossing, well-crafted story of mystery, magic and intrigue that is certain to enchant, if not hypnotize, audiences.

-Critics Consensus: A straightforward, entertaining thriller with a crackerjack performance by Edward Norton.
+Critics Consensus: Primal Fear is a straightforward yet entertaining thriller elevated by a crackerjack performance from Edward Norton.

 Critics Consensus: Frida is a passionate, visually striking biopic about the larger-than-life artist.